Mike Von Erich: Personal life

-Mike was married on February 14, 1985, to Shani Garza.
+Mike was married on February 14, 1985, to Shani Danette Garza.
+Mike and Shani divorced later that same year.
 He was a born-again Christian.

 He underwent shoulder surgery on August 22, 1985, due to an injury suffered during a wrestling tour of Israel.
 He was released from the hospital but later he developed a fever of 107 F. He was later diagnosed with toxic shock syndrome.
 He suffered some brain damage as a result of his illness and lost a great deal of weight.

 In 1986, he suffered head injuries from a car accident in which his vehicle overturned after he lost control.
 In addition, Kevin cited an incident in which Mike attacked a streetlight in frustration over his current condition.
 Kevin once said that Mike also suffered from the pressure of having to "be David" after his brother's death.
-Since the beginning of his career, the pressure was on for Mike to succeed on the same level as his brothers.
+Since the beginning of his career, Mike felt pressure to succeed on the same level as his brothers.

-Death
+Death and legacy

-On April 12, 1987, Mike left a suicide note for his family, then went to Lewisville Lake, where he drank alcohol and overdosed on the sleeping aid Placidyl.
-A few days before his death, Mike had been arrested after a DUI.
+On April 12, 1987, Mike left a suicide note for his family, then went to Lewisville Lake (originally known as Lake Dallas), where he drank alcohol and overdosed on the sleeping aid Placidyl.
+A few days before his death, Mike had been arrested for DUI and marijuana possession.
 His body was found four days later and buried at Grove Hill Memorial Park in Dallas.

+Starting in 2001, Von Erich was part of the video game Legends of Wrestling series, first appearing in Legends of Wrestling as an unlockable character and in Legends of Wrestling II (2002).

+In 2009, he was inducted into the WWE Hall of Fame along with his family.
+He was inducted by Freebird Michael Hayes.
+It was accepted by his surviving brother Kevin.

+In 2019, Mike's story was covered as part of the Dark Side of the Ring episode on the Von Erichs.

+The 2023 film The Iron Claw depicts the Von Erich family story, with Mike (whose story was fused with brother Chris's) being played by Stanley Simons.